Feeling the Pressure: Eli Manning out to Prove Giants Right for Gambling on Him

 "He's sharp.
 Really sharp," Lauletta says.
 "And his feet put him in great positions to succeed."

-So, of course, having a coaching staff change all this will affect results.
+So, of course, having a coaching staff change will affect results.

 It's a reality that many quarterbacks lose their powers with age, Lauletta adds, but he's convinced Eli is still Eli...with that newfound jolt of motivation.
 The rookie could only beat him to the facility once all summer—Manning's been here by 6:30 a.m. every morning.
 So winning the Super Bowl is the expectation.
 "Absolutely," Lauletta says.
 "No doubt."
 That's what Manning has this team believing.